Smethwick: Political history

 At the beginning of 1965 Smethwick Council was planning "to purchase all available houses on Marshall Street to prevent their sale to immigrants".
 This made national headlines, and the plan was later stopped by the government.

 In February 1965, American black activist Malcolm X visited Marshall Street just days before his assassination.
 Earlier in his career he had advocated the complete separation of African Americans from whites, but he now showed his opposition to racial segregation, telling the press:

-Malcolm X's visit to Smethwick had been organised by a BBC News journalist with a view to X having a debate with Griffiths outside a council house in Smethwick.
+Malcolm X had been invited to Smethwick by Claudia Jones on behalf of Avtar Singh Jouhl of the Indian Workers' Association.
+The BBC had been intending to make a feature about a new black-led newspaper, and a BBC News journalist had a view to X having a debate with Griffiths outside a council house in Smethwick.
 Griffiths declined at late notice, and so an interview with X was conducted on the streets of Smethwick.
-This was to be X's last TV interview before his assassination nine days later.
-It was never aired.
+This was to be one of X's last TV interviews before his assassination nine days later.
+The footage was never screened until Stephen C Page, a community artist, uncovered the footage in 2005.

 Labour candidate and actor Andrew Faulds defeated Griffiths in the 1966 general election, remaining as an MP until his retirement at the 1997 general election, 23 years after Smethwick became part of the Warley East constituency.
-Griffiths subsequently moved away from the area and served as Conservative MP for Portsmouth North.
+Griffiths subsequently moved away from the area and later served as Conservative MP for Portsmouth North.

 Civic history

-Originally a hamlet within the parish of Harborne, Staffordshire, Smethwick was made into an urban district in 1894, and later incorporated as a municipal borough in 1899, and county borough within Staffordshire in 1907 with its base at Smethwick Council House.
-In 1966, Smethwick was merged with the boroughs of Oldbury and Rowley Regis to form the new County Borough of Warley, and was transferred into the county of Worcestershire.
-This in turn was merged with West Bromwich in 1974 to form the Sandwell Metropolitan Borough, which was incorporated into the new West Midlands county.
+Originally a hamlet within the parish of Harborne, Staffordshire, Smethwick was made into an urban district in 1894, on 31 December Smethwick became a civil parish, in 1899 the district became a municipal corporation, and the district became county borough within Staffordshire in 1907 with its base at Smethwick Council House.
+On 1 April 1966, Smethwick was merged with the boroughs of Oldbury and Rowley Regis to form the new County Borough of Warley, part also went to the County Borough of West Bromwich and the County Borough of Birmingham, Smethwick was transferred into the county of Worcestershire.
+The parish was also abolished on 1 April 1966 to form Warley, part also went to West Bromwich and Birmingham.
+In 1961 the parish had a population of 68,390.
+Warley county borough in turn was merged with West Bromwich in 1974 to form the Sandwell Metropolitan Borough, which was incorporated into the new West Midlands county.

 In 1888, there had been plans for Smethwick to be incorporated into the city of Birmingham, but the urban district council voted against these plans by a single vote.

 The archives for the Borough of Smethwick are held at Sandwell Community History and Archives Service.